Vimeo monitoring: introducing a new source of your mentions

 Awario now collects mentions from Vimeo!

-From now on, whenever your brand, competitors, or topics you are interested in get mentioned on Vimeo, you’ll know it!
+From now on, whenever your brand, competitors, or topics you are interested in getting mentioned on Vimeo, you’ll know it!

 In this article, we want to tell you more about Awario’s Vimeo monitoring capabilities and show you what marketing benefits Vimeo monitoring can have.
 But before we dive into all the different ways to use Awario for Vimeo marketing, let’s talk about it as a platform and answer the question “What is Vimeo?”.